Dead ends on wreath products and lamplighter groups: Preliminaries

 The (right, undirected, unlabeled) Cayley graph $\cay{G}{S}$ of $G$ with respect to the generating set $S$ is the graph whose vertices are the elements of $G$, and where two elements $g,g'$ are connected through an edge if and only if there exists $s\in S\cup S^{-1}$ with $g=g's$.
 In this context, a natural metric arises in $G$.
 Indeed, define for $g,h\in G$,

-That is, $d_S(g,h)$ is the length of a minimal path in $\cay{G}{S}$ connecting $g$ to $h$.
-The distance $d_S$ is called the word metric on $G$ associated to the generating set $S$.
-It corresponds to the minimum number of generators of $S$ (and their inverses) one needs to multiply to $g$ in order to obtain the element $h$.
+The distance $d_S$ is called the word metric on $G$ associated to the generating set $S$ and it corresponds to the length of a minimal path in $\cay{G}{S}$ connecting $g$ to $h$.
 Similarly, we define the word length associated to $S$ as

 Given $g\in G$ and $n\ge 0$, we define the ball of radius $n$ centered at $g$ as

 When there is risk of confusion, we use the notation $B_S(g,n)$ or $B_{(G,S)}(g,n)$ to emphasize the generating set or the group used to define the ball.